Prioritizing Sleep When Baby is Sick

 - Do not change or move up in routines or begin “sleep training” when sick.

 - You may find yourself in unfamiliar territory.
 And it will be OKAY!

-- This is normal and we will get back to those great sleep habits once they are better.
+- This is normal, and we will return to those great sleep habits once they are better.